SI - Threaded Inserts for Plastic

 Thermal Heat Staking Insertion

-During this process, the insert is placed into a molded or predrilled hole
+During this process, the insert is placed into a moulded or predrilled hole

 - A heated probe contacts the insert heating it to at or above the melt temperature of the plastic